Preliminary analysis of growth data for efflux experiment¶

 # Perform optimization

-popt, _ = scipy.optimize.curve_fit(exp_growth, t, A, p0=(A0_guess, lam_guess))
+popt, _ = scipy.optimize.curve_fit(exp_growth, t, OD, p0=(A0_guess, lam_guess))

 # Just return growth rate